Where it All Began

 Day 1 meals were sent to the meal sites only slightly behind schedule, and the few “learning curve” mishaps were quickly remedied.
 In a matter of just a few days, our kitchen staff was operating like a well-oiled machine.
 Service volume has steadily risen since we opened; just 3 weeks into service from our new kitchen, our cooks sent out a record 569 meals!
 Feedback from clients has been very positive.

 On Saturday, September 17th, we celebrated our “official” ribbon cutting.
 The weather was a little overcast and bleak, but the occasion was festive, well attended, and successful.
-Four guest chefs (Brandy from Country Gentleman, Patrick from Fieldstone Memory Care, Kevin from Kimo’s Restaurant, and Brian from Meals on Wheels) prepared appetizers live in the kitchen, providing an opportunity for our guests so see them in action.
+Four guest chefs (Brandy from Country Gentleman, Patrick from Fieldstone Memory Care, Kevin from Kimo’s Restaurant, and Brian from Meals on Wheels) prepared appetizers to live in the kitchen, providing an opportunity for our guests to see them in action.
 Site managers and staff prepared some of their own favorite appetizer dishes, and we received 20 dozen beautiful cupcakes from Patty Bare.
 The food was a hit, as was the music of Swing Unlimited, who set up on the patio and entertained our 300+ guests.

-Ribbon cutting commenced at 11 am, and the shiny blue ribbon was cut by 20 special guests, including: our longest serving employee, Lupe Reyes (37 years as a professional Home Care Provider in Yakima); Julie Swartz of the PNW Mustang Club (Supporters of Meals on Wheels); Washington State Representative, Larry Haler; Councilmember Phil Lemley of the City of Richland; Don Britain, City of Kennewick Mayor Pro Tem; Nick Castorina (Construction Project Manager and volunteer extraordinaire); Don Pratt (Building Contractor and exceptional volunteer/supporter); Steve Simmons of Country Gentleman Restaurant; SLR Board of Directors; MOW Advisory Council Chair, Timmi Garrett; SLR Department Directors; and Food Services Manager, Brian Kinner.
-All twenty pairs of scissors used in the ribbon cutting were quickly sold, raising nearly $500.
+Ribbon cutting commenced at 11 am, and the shiny blue ribbon was cut by 20 special guests, including our longest-serving employee, Lupe Reyes (37 years as a professional Home Care Provider in Yakima); Julie Swartz of the PNW Mustang Club (Supporters of Meals on Wheels); Washington State Representative, Larry Haler; Councilmember Phil Lemley of the City of Richland; Don Britain, City of Kennewick Mayor Pro Tem; Nick Castorina (Construction Project Manager and volunteer extraordinaire); Don Pratt (Building Contractor and exceptional volunteer/supporter); Steve Simmons of Country Gentleman Restaurant; SLR Board of Directors; MOW Advisory Council Chair, Timmi Garrett; SLR Department Directors; and Food Services Manager, Brian Kinner.
+All twenty pairs of scissors used in the ribbon-cutting were quickly sold, raising nearly $500.

 We are eternally grateful to the many supporters who have helped in so many ways to fulfill the dream of a Meals on Wheels kitchen dedicated to continuing and improving service to the seniors in Benton and Franklin Counties.
 With incredibly generous support from the McCurley Dealership Team employees, who provided 50 turkeys and all of the fixings, the lunch before Thanksgiving was magnificent.
-It was sight to behold, watching 24 turkeys cooking at the same time in our new Combi-Oven – in just over two hours!
-There were two lunch sessions held in the new café with over 35 attending.
+It was a sight to behold, watching 24 turkeys cooking at the same time in our new Combi-Oven – in just over two hours!
+There were two lunch sessions held in the new café with over 35 attendings.
 CH2M volunteers helped to serve and clear.

 At the December Board of Directors’ meeting two very long-serving Directors were recognized and wished farewell, as they completed their terms.
 Tom Seim served on the Board of Directors from 1992 to 2016.
 Betty Sherman from 2005 to 2016.
-Tom and Betty provided incredible leadership through some very trying times and through to our celebrations this year.
+Tom and Betty provided incredible leadership through some very trying times and through our celebrations this year.
 A reception was held before the regular December meeting of the Board, with guests, past members, and staff present to express their thanks.
 In the spirit of what we have in abundance here at the Fowler Street campus (besides positivity, passion, and engagement) each received an engraved and mounted rock from the site.
 Two larger rocks were also engraved and placed on the campus, as a permanent recognition tribute to their leadership and commitment to Senior Life Resources Northwest over so many years.